 How you cool down will be dependent on the type of exercise you carried out, if high intensity cardio a lesser intensive aerobic exercise will be ideal to drop the heart rate and restore the body to its natural state.
 For example, after a tiring jog, gradually decreasing your speed to a walk or walking uphill will be best to cool down option.
 If weight training, exercises that can stretch out muscles such as slow incline walking or light exercise of the elliptical is ideal to cool down and begin stretching.

 When exercising, the muscles contract and expand quickly which inevitably shorten the muscles as the fibres rip.
 Stretching will loosen up your muscles elongating them back to their original shape, helping them recover quicker whilst helping to rid them of these pesky toxins that can exacerbate soreness.
-Stretching will also help recover the inflamed muscle fibers that rip during exercise, speeding up recovery, helping you see exercise result more hastily.
+Stretching will also help recover the inflamed muscle fibres that rip during exercise, speeding up recovery, helping you see exercise result more hastily.